Cacti/plugin_routerconfigs/README.md

 ## Bugs and Feature Enhancements

-Bug and feature enhancements for the hmib plugin are handled in GitHub.
+Bug and feature enhancements for the routerconfigs plugin are handled in GitHub.
 If you find a first search the Cacti forums for a solution before creating an issue in GitHub.

 ## ChangeLog

 --- 1.1 ---
+* issue#9: Constructurs missing on the Hoard class library
 * issue#16: HTML style issues during enable/disable operations

 --- 0.3 ---